-Each week One Earth is proud to feature an environmental activist and hero from around the globe who is working to create a world where humanity and nature can coexist in harmony.
+Each week One Earth is proud to feature an environmental hero from around the globe who is working to create a just vibrant future where nature and people thrive as one.

 When Nemonte was young, she loved to listen to the elders tell stories of how the Waorani lived before they were contacted by missionaries in the late 1950s.
 Prior, Waorani women were the ones to make the decisions while the men went to war.
 Her grandfather was a leader who protected their lands from outsiders, and Nenquimo herself was encouraged to lead when she was a child.
 Protecting the environment was less of a choice for Nemonte and more of what she feels her legacy is.

 Considered one of the most biodiverse countries on Earth, Ecuador is composed of Amazon rainforests that contain rich wildlife, complex ecosystems, and Indigenous tribes, including the Waorani.
 The 5,000 Waorani peoples maintain the traditional hunter-gatherer lifestyle of their ancestors.
 Continuous logging, road building, and oil exploration have had a calamitous impact on their rainforests which now cover less than 15% of the country’s landmass since oil companies have been dumping waste into local rivers and contaminated land since the 1960s.

 The Waorani are the rightful caretakers of the forest, having resided in the Amazon for thousands of years.
 In 2018, Ecuador’s Minister of Hydrocarbons wanted to auction off 16 new oil concessions, covering seven million acres of Indigenous land in the hopes to attract investment by oil companies, including Exxon and Shell.
 Seeing as this was in direct violation of Indigenous rights, Nemonte knew she had to lead the fight against the concessions to save the land and her tribe.

 In April 2019, the court ruled in favor of the Waorani protecting the 500,000 acres from oil extraction and also requiring that no land can be auctioned off without prior and informed consent.
 Not only was this a win for the Waorani tribe, but this victory set the example for a legal precedent for Indigenous rights in general and has inspired other tribes to follow the Warorani’s example.